Helping Clients Protect Their Families Through Careful Planning

 If you die without a will, the court will have the right to distribute your estate according to Virginia law.
 A judge will allocate your assets to your spouse, children, parents, and finally to your siblings.
 In cases of divorce or remarriage, this line of succession can become quite complicated, leading to a lengthy and expensive legal suit.
 Reach out to our legal team today to learn more about how to create a valid will and how a will can protect your family.

-What Happens During Virginia Probate?
+What Happens During the Virginia Probate Process?

 The probate process can be quite complex and overwhelming.
 If you are the named executor for a loved one who has passed away, you should seek out legal counsel right away to ensure your duties are carried out appropriately.